 Non-legal residents also referred to as perpetual tourists (folks who live here as non-residents and have never filed for legal residency) will now be dealing with some major logistical issues.
 Typically, these perpetual tourists fly home or, more often, head to Nicaragua every 90 days for a quick turnaround to get their visas renewed.
 Costa Rica is cracking down on these people.
 And, the Nicaraguan border is currently closed to Costa Rica due to a political dispute surrounding the virus.
 It’s not a pretty prospect.
 We recommend that these individuals should immediately seek legal advice.
 (If you have already filed for legal residency and can show proof, you are not subject to this policy.)

-The Immigration Department WILL NOT receive residency applications going forward and until after May 17, 2020.
+The Immigration Department has confirmed that it WILL NOT receive residency applications going forward and until after September 18, 2020.
 This includes all categories.
-Basically, residency applications are suspended until May 17, 2020.